TanRequiem/Requiems-john-hash-GUI-cracker/README.md

 — Tanner

 # This is what the application will/should look like, i will add a watermark when i upload the application
 Note to viewer: some code will most likely end up obfuscated to be made as a Validation check to make sure the application is vailid and it was downloaded from the correct sources.
+Please be advised, if you get a warning, you have the incorrect version installed and most likely have a virus.
 ![Image of application](https://github.com/TanRequiem/Requiems-john-hash-GUI-cracker/blob/main/Screenshot%20from%202026-04-10%2009-49-26.png)